anettrolikova/planett/index.md

 - September 2018 I started to help out in Progressbar with events
 - November 2018 crew from Progressbar went on Devcon4 in Prague, I visited Prague as tourist and got invited on a couple of evening events during Devcon4 - Funfair and Chainlink Event, Rockaway blockchain party, Binance event, Event/ Party in Zizkov Tower.
 I had no idea what blockchain neither Ethereum is.
 I meet [Brenda Loya](https://www.linkedin.com/in/brendaloya/) at Funfair event, who gave me valuable advice about not being afraid of being the only girl around guys in tech which for me was eye-opening moment.
 - I tried to read about Blockchain and Ethereum on medium.com but I didn’t understood it
 - January 2019 volunteer at AraCon - Aragon Conference.
 I saw the community and felt in love, wanted to be apart of it.
 Meet Lenka from MakerDAO - she told me about MakerDAO micro grants initiative.
 And bunch of other sweethearts that I'm in touch until today.
-I started to use Twitter, I had 10 followers when I started.
+I started to use Twitter.
 Attended GoerliCon where Afri released Goerli Testnet - I had no idea what’s going on, I didn’t understood any of what Afri is doing but I loved the energy in the room, and took bunch of pics that are blurry but everyone was taking pics so I did too :D
 - March 2019 organised the [first MakerDAO self-organised meetup](https://blog.makerdao.com/makerdao-global-meetups-and-micro-grants-initiative/) and got micro grant from MakerDAO for it
 - April 2019 volunteered on my first ETHGlobal event - ETH Cape Town hackathon where I started to look for my first community gig in Ethereum.
 - May 2019 got my first job in Ethereum, I was working with team on Ethereum Governance related project.
 This was fail but [Griff](https://twitter.com/thegrifft) introduced me to [Jamie](https://twitter.com/jemenger)